 2. Join sports clubs

-After the event, many sports teams go out and socialize a little more so they can get to know each other better.
+After the event, many sports teams socialize a little more to get to know each other better.

-In addition to these benefits, you can also get fitter, manage your weight, lower your chance of getting ailments, and improve your sleep if you play a sport.
-So, go on, why not see what your local soccer team is up to!
+In addition to these benefits, you can get fitter, manage your weight, lower your chance of getting ailments, and improve your sleep if you play a sport.
+So, why not see what your local soccer team is up to?

 3. Make friends with the kids at your church

-(You can also get more ideas about how to socialize homeschoolers by asking other homeschooling parents in your church.
-Ask them what social activities they do during the week and how often they do it.
-We used to try to socialize at least three times a week and I understand this is about average for many home educating families)
+(You can also get more ideas about socializing homeschoolers by asking other homeschooling parents in your church.
+Ask them what social activities they do during the week and how often they do them.
+We used to try to socialize at least three times a week, and I understand this is about average for many home-educating families)

 4. Join a homeschooling co-op

 Because classes are regular, this is a great place to meet other homeschooling families.
-Later on, you’ll have the opportunity to get to know them socially outside the co-op.
+Later, you’ll have the opportunity to get to know them socially outside the co-op.